Hash6325/pdsnd_github/README.md

 10/08/2021

 ### Project Title
-Explore US Bikeshare Data by Hashem Alsimail
+Explore US Bikeshare Data
+by Hashem Alsimail

 ### Description
-Exploring data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Exploring data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington using python.
 Data is used to answer interesting questions about it by computing descriptive statistics.

 ### Files used
 chicago.csv